NickMeim/STAT3_Regulation/results/README.md

-## Here store the results of the study
+## Here store the final results of the study